The ultimate guide to peer-to-peer fundraising for schools.

 5. Wrap it up and thank donors.

 Now your peer-to-peer fundraising campaign has come to a close.
 However, your job is not done quite yet.
-It’s time to thank each and every individual who participated in your campaign—both as fundraisers and as donors.
+It’s time to thank everyone who participated in your campaign as fundraisers and donors.

-According to this DNL guide to virtual peer-to-peer fundraising, following up and thanking your fundraisers and supporters is especially crucial for this type of fundraiser.
-However, the way you do so may differ from your previous fundraising endeavors.
+According to this DNL guide to virtual peer-to-peer fundraising, following up and thanking your fundraisers and supporters is crucial.
+However, how you do so may differ from your previous fundraising endeavors.

 We suggest you follow up with donors at 2 key points in the engagement:

-- Quickly following the initial gift: In a peer-to-peer fundraiser, you’ll likely be receiving gifts at various points throughout a several-month fundraising period.
-It’s a good idea to thank each donor as their gifts come in, rather than wait until the end of the campaign to share your mass appreciation.
-When you follow-up within 24-48 hours of receiving the initial gift, you ensure a more personalized donor experience.
+- Quickly following the initial gift: In a peer-to-peer fundraiser, you’ll likely receive gifts at various points throughout a several-month fundraising period.
+It’s a good idea to thank each donor as their gifts come in rather than wait until the end of the campaign to share your mass appreciation.
+Following up within 24-48 hours of receiving the initial gift ensures a more personalized donor experience.

-- After the campaign has concluded: You might want to thank your donors after your peer-to-peer fundraiser is over as well.
-In this scenario, you can convey your thanks on a greater scale, while sharing key statistics about the now-completed fundraiser.
+- After the campaign has concluded: You might also want to thank your donors after your peer-to-peer fundraiser is over.
+In this scenario, you can convey your thanks on a grander scale while sharing critical statistics about the now-completed fundraiser.
 For example, if your school met your fundraising goal and brought in $X thousands of dollars, that’s a great thing to share with each supporter who made that possible.
 Updates like this convey your appreciation and give supporters an idea of how much of an impact they truly made.

 More than likely, you received gifts from a plethora of new supporters.
-In order to effectively steward those budding relationships, it’s important that they’re added to your constituent relationship management system (or CRM).
-Even further, many CRMs come ready with automated donor acknowledgments that can assist you in your follow-up communications as well.
+To effectively steward those budding relationships, they must be added to your constituent relationship management system (CRM).
+Even further, many CRMs come ready with automated donor acknowledgments that can also assist you in your follow-up communications.

 Strategic online fundraisers like these have the potential to raise a ton of much-needed support for your school.
-However, it’s critical that you’re willing to invest the time and effort necessary to plan and pull off a successful peer-to-peer campaign.
+However, you must be willing to invest the time and effort necessary to plan and pull off a successful peer-to-peer campaign.

-By following the simple steps outlined in this guide, you can set your school up for a powerful fundraiser that students, parents, faculty, and community members will love.
+Following the simple steps outlined in this guide, you can set your school up for an influential fundraiser that students, parents, faculty, and community members will love.
 Good luck!

 Guest Author Bio